gtk-rs/gtk4-rs/book/src/gobject_properties.md

 Now we define the "number" property within the `ObjectImpl` implementation.
 We can immediately take advantage of this new property by binding the "label" property to it.
-It even converts the integer value of "number" to the string if "label".
+It even converts the integer value of "number" to the string of "label".
 Now we do not have to adapt the label in the "clicked" callback anymore.

 <span class="filename">Filename: listings/gobject_properties/4/custom_button/imp.rs</span>